ANLAB-KAIST/usnetd/README.md

 The current implementation covers the netmap variant, but support for macvtap would be the next easy step to have it working without the netmap kernel module.
 Unsafe code is used for netmap packet transfer and file descriptor handover.
 Read Chapter 3 of the thesis for a reasoning about the threat model and L2 code as the trusted code base.
+Support for DHCP, WiFi authentification, and IP fragmentation was added as well.

 Compile it as follows (optionally with the `--features pcap` flag to enable copying of all packets to a PCAP dump file):